 Pat’s research focuses on a wide range of subjects, including racial inequality and segregation, social interactions, discrimination, neighborhood effects, housing market dynamics, education, and criminal justice.
-His most recent work has been published in Econometrica, Review of Economic Studies, Review of Financial Studies, and Quarterly Journal of Economics.
-He is currently working on projects related to racial earnings inequality, residential segregation and intergenerational mobility, and the impact of interactions with police and the criminal justice system.
+His most recent work has been published in Econometrica, Review of Economic Studies, American Economic Review, and Quarterly Journal of Economics.
+He is currently working on projects related that examine jury representation and its consequences, the intergenerational consequences of residential and school segregation, neighborhood tipping, gentrification, the effect of police and criminal justice interactions on families, and the impact of bail reform.

 Pat is currently Gilhuly Family Professor of Economics at Duke University and Research Associate at the National Bureau of Economic Research.
 He served as Chair of the Duke Economics Department from 2009-15.